FusionFormer: A Multi-sensory Fusion in Bird's-Eye-View and Temporal Consistent Transformer for 3D Object Detection: Experiments

 \subsection{Camera Based 3D detection Fused with Depth Prediction}

 As shown in Table \ref{tbl3}, FusionFormer achieves $53.3\%$ NDS and $43.9\%$ mAP on the nuScenes val dataset with only camera images input by fused with the depth prediction results.
 Compared with the baseline BEVFormer, the NDS and mAP increased by $1.6\%$ and $2.3\%$ respectively.
 In particular, we found that after introducing the depth prediction branch, the BEV features output by the encoder can converge better.
 This may be because the depth information carried by the depth prediction branch allows the model to focus more accurately on the target location.
-As shown in Figure \ref{fig6}, compared to BEVFormer, the BEV features obtained through FusionFormer-Depth are noticeably more focused on the target location.
+As shown in Figure \ref{fig6} (a), compared to BEVFormer, the BEV features obtained through FusionFormer-Depth are noticeably more focused on the target location.